Evelyn Herlitzius

 Evelyn Herlitzius (born 27 April 1963) is an internationally leading German high dramatic soprano, who performs in concert and opera alike.
-She is a foremost interpreter in the principal roles of works by Richard Strauss and Richard Wagner, singing Dyer's Wife, Elektra, Salome, Brünnhilde, Sieglinde, Ortrud, Kundry, Elisabeth, Venus, Isolde at Bayreuther Festspiele, Festival d'Aix-en-Provence, Salzburger Festspiele and all internationally leading opera houses.
+She is a foremost interpreter in the principal roles of works by Richard Strauss and Richard Wagner, singing Dyer's Wife, Elektra, Salome, Brünnhilde, Sieglinde, Ortrud, Kundry, Elisabeth, Venus, Isolde Bayreuther Festspiele, Festival d'Aix-en-Provence, Salzburger Festspiele and all internationally leading opera houses.

 Career

 Born in Osnabrück, Herlitzius first trained to be a dancer.
 She then studied voice with Hans Kagel and Eckart Lindemann at the Musikhochschule Hamburg.
 Her debut on the opera stage was as Elisabeth in Wagner's Tannhäuser at the Landestheater Flensburg.
 After a year she became a member of the Hamburgische Staatsoper.

 Semperoper

 Herlitzius was a member of the Semperoper in Dresden from 1997 to 2000, singing major parts such as Janáček's Jenůfa, both Elisabeth and Venus in Tannhäuser, Sieglinde and Brünnhilde in Wagner's Der Ring des Nibelungen, Kundry in his Parsifal, the dyer's wife in Die Frau ohne Schatten by Richard Strauss, his Salome and Puccini's Turandot.
 The title role in Strauss' Elektra earned her a second Faust award for excellent acting as a singer.
 In 2014/15 she appeared as Leonore in Beethoven's Fidelio.